Secondments

 - method validation and optimisation

-- bidirectional knowledge transfer
+- bidirectional knowledge transfer between research and application

-- translation into implementable tools
+- translation of methodologies into deployable tools

 Intersectoral technology transfer

-Career stage: Early-career (industrial doctorate)
+Career stage: Early-career researchers

 Typical duration: Medium-term

-- integration of processing into applied workflows
+- integration of process knowledge into applied workflows

-- alignment with industrial constraints
+- alignment with industrial constraints and requirements

-- consolidation of technology transfer pathways
+- consolidation of sustainable technology transfer pathways

 Hear from our secondees